Dean151/ButtonKit/README.md

     </tr>
 </table>

-You can also create your own progression logic by implementing the `Progress` protocol.
+You can also create your own progression logic by implementing the `TaskProgress` protocol.
 This would allow you to build logarithmic based progress, or a first step that is indeterminate, before moving to a deterministic state (like the App Store download button)

+Available TaskProgress implementation are:
+- Indeterminate, default non-determinant progress with `.indeterminate`
+- Discrete linear (completed / total) with `.discrete(totalUnitsCount: Int)`
+- Estimated progress that fill the bar in the provided time interval, stopping à 85% to simulate a determinant loading with `.estimated(for: Duration)`
+- (NS)Progress bridge with `.progress`

 ## Contribute